About Us

 - Species applicability: The reagent is reactive with following species: Horse, Cat, Dog, Cattle, Raccoon dog, Shetland pony, Grant's Zebra, Lion, Cheetah, Blackbuck, Water buffalo, Red Deer, Pig, Bonnet macaque, Crested macaque, Toque macaque, Patas monkey, De Brazza's guenon, Tufted capuchin, Squirrel monkey, Lar Gibbon, Ring-tailed lemur, Rabbit (In-house data)

 - Analyzers applicability: VET-SAA ‘Eiken’ is designed to be used on general clinical chemistry analyzers.
-About applied parameters, please contact us.
+About application settings, please contact us.

 SAA is one of the major APPs that is conserved in many animal species.